 |The Skip happens when the scattered patches of relatively dense ionization that develop seasonally within the E region of the ionosphere reflects and scatters radio frequencies.
 When frequencies reflect off multiple patches, it is referred to as multi-hop skip.
 E-skip allows radio waves to travel many miles beyond their intended area of reception.|

-George and I managed to make contact on air and he got me set up with a Radio Shack big stick antenna which was mounted halfway down my backyard.
+Thus, George and I managed to make contact on air and he got me set up with a Radio Shack big stick antenna which was mounted halfway down my backyard.
 George put my big stick up and anchored it with guy wires.
 I then had a very strong signal.
-This was really important because characters out there called carps liked to walk over another CBer's signal, to drown them out.
-If you had a base station with a good antenna the carps didn't stand a chance.
+This was really important because characters out there called carps liked to walk over another CBers signal and drown them out.
+If you had a base station with a good antenna the carps didnt stand a chance.

 At that time I was also into Dungeons and Dragons.
 I was a Dungeon Master and ran games where I made up the plots and told players who had won each fight.
 I transferred Dungeons and Dragons to the CB radio.
-We met on one of the legal upper channels and had a game going with dungeons with grey stone corridors containing great hairy or scaley monsters with green dripping fangs and red flashing eyes and villains with swords of magical power.
+We met on one of the legal upper channels and had a game going with dungeons with grey stone corridors containing great hairy or scaly monsters with green dripping fangs and red flashing eyes, with villains with swords of magical power.
 I would throw the dice for the gamers.
 We had quite a good game going there.